Co-clustering of Spatially Resolved Transcriptomic Data: Application

-The ICL criterion selects $K=2$ and $R = 8$.
-We did not explore values of $R$ greater than 8 as this would result in too many small clusters, reducing the biological interpretation.
-Figure \ref{figure:spatialLIBD_mu_tauxi} (b) displays the 1,585 spots colored according to the estimated clusters, which follow a morphology similar to the cortical layers.
-Clusters $\mathcal{D}_1$, $\mathcal{D}_2$ and $\mathcal{D}_4$ are all within the White Matter, while $\mathcal{D}_8$ is placed at the border between the White Matter and Layer 6.
-The remaining clusters cover the rest of the surface, occupied almost entirely by Layers 5 and 6.
-Panels (c) and (d) in Figure \ref{figure:spatialLIBD_mu_tauxi} display the estimated block structure of the matrix experiment and the estimated means $\hat{\mu}_{kr}$ (Panel (c)) and spatial signal-to-noise ratios $\hat{\tau}_{kr}/\hat{\xi}_{kr}$ (panel d).
-As for the row clustering, many of the genes in Cluster $\mathcal{C}_2$ ($n_{2}= 234$) were ranked within the top 200 most informative genes by the deviance procedure of \cite{Townes_etal.2019}.
-In $\mathcal{C}_2$, both the estimated means and spatial signal-to-noise ratios vary substantially across the 8 spot clusters.
-In particular, there is evidence of large spatial expression in $\mathcal{D}_2$ (${\hat{\tau}_{22}}/{\hat{\xi}_{22}}=1.12$) and moderate spatial expression in $\mathcal{D}_4,\dots,\mathcal{D}_7$ (${\hat{\tau}_{2r}}/{\hat{\xi}_{2r}}\in [0.45, 0.73]$, for $r = 4,\dots,7$), while it is small in the remaining areas.
-Thus, the coordinated spatial activity emerges both within the White Matter and in the cortical area, but not in the border spots.
-On the contrary, the genes in $\mathcal{C}_1$ ($n_1 = 766$) show a small spatial variation in every spot cluster, as ${\hat{\tau}_{2r}}/{\hat{\xi}_{2r}}\leq 0.22$ for all $r$, suggesting a constant expression of these genes throughout the tissue.
-In fact, $\mathcal{C}_1$ is enriched for housekeeping genes with respect to $\mathcal{C}_2$ (chi-square test, $p = 3.2\times 10^{-6}$).
+\review{As for the row clustering, 109 of the genes in Cluster $\mathcal{C}_2$ ($n_{2}= 129$) were ranked within the top 200 most informative genes by the deviance procedure of \cite{Townes_etal.2019}.
+Figure \ref{figure:spatialLIBD_mu_tauxi} (b) displays the spots colored according to $n_2^{-1} (\mathbf{X}^{2.})^T\mathbf{1}_{n_2}$, the average expression of the genes in $\mathcal{C}_2$, from which it emerges that the expression tends to be larger within the White Matter than in the rest of the cortical area.
+Panels (c) and (d) in Figure \ref{figure:spatialLIBD_mu_tauxi} display the estimated means $\hat{\mu}_{kr}$ and spatial signal-to-noise ratios $\hat{\tau}_{kr}/\hat{\xi}_{kr}$ within each block.
+It appears that the spatial activity of the genes in $\mathcal{C}_2$ is largely evident within the internal area of the White Matter (${\hat{\tau}_{21}}/{\hat{\xi}_{21}}=3.45$) and progressively decreases approaching Layer 6 (${\hat{\tau}_{28}}/{\hat{\xi}_{28}}=1.55$ and ${\hat{\tau}_{29}}/{\hat{\xi}_{29}}=0.58$).
+These genes show also a moderate spatial expression on the rest of the cortical area (${\hat{\tau}_{2r}}/{\hat{\xi}_{2r}}\in[0.39,0.9]$, for $r = 2,\dots,6$).
+Last, cluster $\mathcal{D}_7$ denotes a restricted group of spots that are present both within and outside the White Matter, with a non-negligible spatial effect (${\hat{\tau}_{27}}/{\hat{\xi}_{27}}=1.60$).
+On the contrary, the genes in $\mathcal{C}_1$ ($n_1 = 371$) show a small spatial variation in every spot cluster expect in $\mathcal{D}_1$ (${\hat{\tau}_{11}}/{\hat{\xi}_{11}}= 0.71$ and ${\hat{\tau}_{1r}}/{\hat{\xi}_{1r}}\leq 0.31$ for all $r\neq 1$), suggesting a constant variation of these genes throughout the cortical area.
+In fact, $\mathcal{C}_1$ is enriched for housekeeping genes with respect to $\mathcal{C}_2$ (chi-square test, $p = 2.6\times 10^{-4}$).
 Housekeeping genes are maintainers of the cellular functions and their activity is not restricted to a specific cell type \citep{Eisenberg_Levanon.2003}.
 It is therefore expected that these genes show a small spatial variation across the tissue.
+We notice also from Figure \ref{figure:spatialLIBD_mu_tauxi} (c) that the estimated means $\{\hat{\mu}_{1r},r = 1,\dots,9\}$ are complementary to $\{\hat{\mu}_{2r},r = 1,\dots,9\}$: the expression level is smaller within the White Matter area than outside.
+To ensure that the co-clustering was not driven only by the mean effects, we run also \textsc{sparseBC} using the same number of blocks and $\lambda = 10$: the CER between the gene clusters returned by \spartaco~and \textsc{sparseBC} is 0.44, confirming that the two methods perform a substantially different grouping of the data.
+A further confirmation of the evidence of our gene clustering is given by the very small uncertainty displayed in the left panel of Supplementary Figure 11 (b). }